akleroy/phangs_imaging_scripts/README.md

 If you just want to *use* the pipeline then you will need to do three things:

 ( 0.
-Run scriptForPI to apply the observatory-provided calibration to your data.
+Run `scriptForPI.py` to apply the observatory-provided calibration to your data.
 The pipeline picks up from there, it does not replace the outstanding ALMA observatory calibration and flagging pipeline. )

 1. Make configuration files ("key files") that describe your project.
 Usually you can copy and modify an existing project to get a good start.
 We provide PHANGS-ALMA as an example.